 - Communicate how the approved vaccines work, their safety and efficacy, and who should receive them.

 - Counsel special populations on the benefits and risks of the vaccine.

 - Employ evidence-informed strategies to build vaccine confidence among patients and address common concerns.

-The educational series currently includes four modules.
+The educational series currently includes six modules.
 New content will be added as further vaccines are approved and more information is available on the vaccine rollout.